terraquad/terraquad/README.md

 # Thanks for visiting my profile!

 Hi!
 I'm terraquad, a software developer and artist.
 On GitHub, I upload my projects so you can see the source code of them.
-I make games and other stuff (currently programming languages).
+I make games and other stuff (currently mainly programming languages and game-related apps).

 ## Programming languages I "speak"